-Based on the findings of the April 2014 to March 2015 Water Quality Assessment (Aurecon, 2015), since the commencement of continuous Springvale Mine water discharge, the water quality and trace metal concentrations in Sawyers Swamp Creek have been dramatically altered by this source.
-The volume of water from this source (up to 30 ML/day) significantly limits the assessment of the effects of KVAR/D and SSCAD on the creek.
-However, water quality at WX7, including conductivity, continued to meet the local/ANZECC (Australian Water Quality Guidelines for Fresh and Marine Waters, 2000) guideline goals, with the exception of Molybdenum.
+Based on the findings of the April 2015 to March 2016 Water Quality Assessment (Aurecon, 2016), since the commencement of continuous Springvale Mine water discharge, the water quality and trace metal concentrations in Sawyers Swamp Creek (SSC) have been dramatically altered by this source.
+The volume of water from Springvale Mine water (up to 30 ML/day) significantly limits the assessment of the effects of KVAR/D and SSCAD on Sawyers Swamp Creek.
+However, water quality at WX7, including conductivity, continued to meet the local/ANZECC (2000) guideline goals, with the exception of Molybdenum.
 As there was no other potential evidence of the effects of seepage on trace metals at WX7, the increase in Molybdenum concentrations were attributed to the Springvale Mine water discharges instead of KVAD/R operations.

-For repository close-out, it is proposed that all clean-water collected from capped batters be directed into a constructed wetland for filtration, before eventual release into the catchment.
-This proposal was approved by the Department on 16th December 2011, within the KVAR Construction Environmental Management Plan The following graph (Figure 7) indicates through electrical conductivity levels that the surface waters of the adjacent SSC both up- and downstream of the ash placement area (Site 2) remain non-affected by ash emplacement operations.
+The following graph (Figure 19) indicates through electrical conductivity levels that the surface waters of the adjacent SSC both up- and downstream of the ash placement area (Site 2) remain non-affected by ash emplacement operations.
 The water quality of the site 3 is water collected from the internal Surface water runoff collection pond which collects surface runoff and groundwater seepage.
 Data represent averages of monthly sampling with 95% confidence intervals.
-Site notation is as detailed in Table 9 and referenced in Appendix E.
+Site notation is as detailed in Table 11 and referenced in Appendix E.

-Table 9: Current Surface Water Monitoring Sites for KVAR
+Table 11: Current Surface Water Monitoring Sites for KVAR